tom-howard/ros/docs/others/amr31001/lab2.md

 You should have noticed that (as the robot moved around) the `x` and `y` terms changed, but the `z` term should have remained at zero.
 This is because the `X-Y` plane is the floor, and any change in `z` position would mean that the robot was floating or flying above the floor!

 **Orientation** tells us where the robot is pointing in its environment, expressed in units of *Quaternions*; a four-term orientation system.
-Don't worry too much about this though, we'll convert this to Euler angles (in degrees/radians) for you, to make them a bit easier to work with for the following exercise.
+You should have noticed some of these values changing too, but it may not have been immediately obvious what the values really meant!
+For the further exercises in this lab we'll convert this to Euler angles (in degrees/radians) for you, to make the data a bit easier to understand.

+Ultimately though, our robots *position* can change in both the `X` and `Y` axes (i.e. the plane of the floor), while its *orientation* can only change about the `Z` axis (i.e. it can only "yaw"):

 <figure markdown>
   ![](../../images/waffle/pose.png?width=15cm)